Jun 15, 2021

 The Master of Science in Information Technology Management (MS ITM) program is designed to develop professionals suited for the top positions in the IT management field.
 The degree meets the needs of the modern management-level technology professional responsible for the planning, budgeting, design, integration and deployment of strategic enterprise technologies and programs that contribute to the organization’s success.

 The MS ITM curriculum is grounded in the four foundational components of IT: 1) software, 2) infrastructure, 3) network/communications, and 4) data.
 The program addresses these foundations from both a contemporary and forward-looking perspective.
-Instructors with many years of field experience present courses that address strategic application of the foundation while integrating emerging technologies, e.g. unstructured data analytics (Big Data), cloud services, virtualization, mobile platforms, and social media.
-Students with a special interest in Business Analytics may choose a concentration in that area.
+Instructors with current field experience present courses that address strategic application of the foundation while integrating emerging technologies, e.g. unstructured data analytics (Big Data), cloud services, virtualization, mobile platforms, and social media.
+This program is a STEM-designated degree program.

 Student Learning Outcomes

-Graduates of the MS in information technology management program will be able to:
+Graduates of the MS in Information Technology management program will have the knowledge and skills to:

 - Explain the framework of the IT discipline, identifying both foundational and support organizations.